Social Security Act 2018

 You could also call this:

-"Health and safety laws apply to you when you're doing work as part of a job search or as a beneficiary"
+"Health and safety rules apply to you when doing work as part of a job-search activity"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.